elastic/synthetics/CONTRIBUTING.md

 3. `./run.sh $HEARTBEAT_ARGS` - Run the heartbeat image with the
    synthetic tests configured in `heartbeat.docker.yml` file.

+##### End to End tests

+We run end to end tests for the Synthetics agent itself, as well as the Elastic Synthetics integration.
+For more information, view the [README](./__tests__/e2e/README.md) in the end to end tests repo.

 ### Releasing

 **NOTE: This project is currently in Beta phase**